JonahGoldsmith/The-Forge-CMake/README.md

 * The Quad Folder Shows How to Render a Quad with Vertex and Index Buffer
 * The Cube Folder Shows How to Render a Cube and Use Dynamic UBO's
 * The 2DSandbox Folder Shows a 2D SpriteBatcher Implementation

+CURRENTLY WINDOWS ONLY!
+MACOS AND LINUX COMING SOON!